kubernetes/community/contributors/design-proposals/architecture/architectural-roadmap.md

 aims to clarify the intentions of the Kubernetes’s architecture SIG.
 It is currently somewhat aspirational, and is intended to be a blueprint for ongoing and future development.
-NIY marks items not yet implemented as of the lated updated date at the head of this document.
+NIY marks items not yet implemented as of the latest updated date at the head of this document.

 [Presentation version](https://docs.google.com/presentation/d/1oPZ4rznkBe86O4rPwD2CWgqgMuaSXguIBHIE7Y0TKVc/edit#slide=id.p)